ALL ABOUT MORTON’S NEURoMA

 What are the symptoms of Morton’s Neuroma?

-Morton’s neuroma symptoms are typically on one side of the foot, usually between the third and fourth toes but the pain can extend outwards or even involve the whole side of the morton’s foot.
-You will not likely feel a lump in your neuroma foot, because a neuroma is generally small.
-You may feel a burning pain in your forefoot, and this pain can extend into the toes and be hard to find relief from Morton’s neuroma
+Morton’s neuroma symptoms are typically on one side of the foot, usually between the third and fourth toes but the pain can extend outwards or even involve the whole side of the Morton’s foot.
+You may not likely feel a lump in your neuroma foot, because a neuroma is generally small.
+You may feel a burning pain in your forefoot, and this pain can extend into the toes and be hard to find relief from Morton’s neuroma.

 Morton’s neuroma symptoms can include:

-The pain is generally worse when wearing shoes or with activity, and can create the feeling of a pebble in the shoe.
-In addition, you may feel numbness and tingling in the toes as the condition affects the sensory aspects of the nerves in the foot.
-The episodes of pain can be intermittent.
-You may experience flare ups such as two attacks in a week, but then have no symptoms for over a year.
+These symptoms may come and go but tend to worsen over time without treatment.
+You may experience flare ups such as two attacks in a week but then have no symptoms for over a year.
 However, the attacks tend to become more frequent as time progresses.
-Rarely, a foot may contain two separate Morton’s neuromas.
+A foot may contain two separate Morton’s neuromas.

 Who Gets Morton’s Neuroma And Why?